The Pros and Cons of an Epidural

 To administer an epidural, an anesthesiologist will have you curve your back into a “C” shape, so that your spine is exposed.
 Your back will be cleaned with an antiseptic and numbed with a local anesthetic.

 Using a hollow needle as a guide, a tiny, flexible catheter is placed into your lower back directly into the epidural space.
-The catheter, which is taped in place, allows medication to be administered continuously or on demand.
+The catheter, which is taped in place, allows the epidural to be administered continuously or on-demand.